mmatyas/pegasus-docs/docs/user-guide/meta-files.md

 Pegasus supports several gaming platforms out of the box, but other than those, you can also add your own custom games and emulators.
 These can be described using **metadata files**.

 A metadata file is a human-readable text file that stores information about the individual games (title, developers, release date, etc.), and groups the games into categories (eg. "Playstation games", "Mario games", etc.).
+These files can be edited either via a text editor or via the [graphical metadata editor for Pegasus](https://github.com/mmatyas/pegasus-metadata-editor).
 Here is an example (with more details below):

 ```make
 collection: Game Boy Advanced